sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/tulajendra-bhUpAlaH/sangItasArAmRtam.md

 **PREFACE**

-** With the issue of this work in print, the Music Academy, Madras, is completing the publication of the triad of Tanjore texts, the Sudh****ā, the Caturdaṇdi and the Sārāmṛta.
+** With the issue of this work in print, the Music Academy, Madras, is completing the publication of the triad of Tanjore texts, the Sudhā, the Caturdaṇdi and the Sārāmṛta.
 If the value of the Caturdaṇdi is greater than that of the Sudhā, the value of the Sārāmṛta, which relates itself in a large measure to the practice of the age, is greater than that of the Caturdaṇdi.
 After this Sangītasārāmṛta of King Tulaja of the Mahratta dynasty of Tanjore, the current of the literary history of Carnatic Music as represented by well-written Sanskrit works gets dried up, and there begins the age of the Sārasaṅgrahamus and the Saṅgrahacûḍāmaṇîs.**

 ** As in the case of the Sudhāand the Caturdaṇdi, the late Pandit S. Subrahmanya Sastri was responsible for the preparation of the press-copy of this work also, the Sangītasārāmrta, and for secing it through press.
 Though printed off some time before his demise, the book could not be published before completing the work of examining the manuscripts of this and other works in the Sarasvati Mahal Library at Tanjore, and of preparing the Introduction, Summary of contents and Indexes.
 As printed, the Rāga and Prabandha chapters of this work appear incomplete, and the examination of the manuscripts in the Tanjore Library showed that in all the manuscripts there, these chapters are incomplete.
 But as a result of the manuscript-examination I could find out a line in the enumeration of the Melas which is missing in the printed here, a verse in the gencological account of the author at the opening which again is missing in the text printed here, and a few variant readings here and there; more than all these, I was able to find out portions of the Dance chapter of the Sārāmṛta as also a different and enlarged recension of the Svara chapter which includes**